babashka/tools-deps-native/README.md

 	at com.oracle.svm.jni.JNIJavaCallWrappers.jniInvoke_VA_LIST:Ljava_lang_System_2_0002egetProperty_00028Ljava_lang_String_2_00029Ljava_lang_String_2(generated:0)
 ```

 I then used `--allow-incomplete-classpath` just to see how far it gets.
+I now
-I now get a NPE in `util/maven.clj` on the line `local-repo-mgr (.newLocalRepositoryManager system session local-repo)` where `system` appears to be null.
+get a NPE in `util/maven.clj` on the line `local-repo-mgr
+(.newLocalRepositoryManager system session local-repo)` where `system` appears
+to be `null`.
 Might be related to the `--allow-incomplete-classpath`.